 The Chefs Warehouse at Beau Constantia

-Then a chef at The Test Kitchen (that since its opening in 2010 has been accustomed to making it high on the world’s best restaurant award lists), Ivor Jones used to eat often at Liam Tomlin’s first Capetonian restaurant, Canteen.
+The Irish-born Liam Tomlin opened The Chefs Warehouse Canteen, his first Capetonian restaurant in 2014 on Bree Street, in the heart of Cape Town.
+The concept was unique in the Mother City where the food scene was starting to develop: high-end small dishes to share.
+After 7 years of success, Liam emulated other restaurants.
+Then a chef at the award-winning Test Kitchen, Ivor Jones used to eat often at Liam’s Canteen.
 He also loved enjoying a wine tasting on the Beau Constantia vineyard about 20 minutes south of Cape Town.
 So, when Liam called Ivor to start a restaurant together at Beau, it was a no-brainer for the young and talented chef (ranked second best chef 2020 by SA Finest)!

-With the same dish-for-two-sharing concept as in Canteen, Ivor Jones and his team have been subliming the organic, ethically-sourced and seasonal ingredients carefully selected in neighbouring farms, often with a subtle Asian twist, dear to Ivor.
+With the dish-for-two-sharing concept that characterizes the Chefs Warehouse, Ivor Jones and his team have been subliming the organic, ethically-sourced and seasonal ingredients carefully selected in neighbouring farms, often with a subtle Asian twist, dear to Ivor.

 A first experience at Chefs Warehouse Beau Constantia is mind-blowing.
 It is a real feast for the palate of course, but also for the nose and eyes.
 “I have had the privilege to eat in many Michelin-star restaurants all over the world, and this the best food I have ever had” describes Heather, a dear friend, globetrotter and food connoisseur, with stars in her eyes as we are sipping the last drop of the Stella Beau Constantia wine that topped off an incredible meal.
 The same stars Ivor has in his eyes when he describes his dishes and talks passionately about his ingredients.